CSI Prediction Using Diffusion Models: CSI Prediction

 \subsection{AR}

-AR inference is a sequential prediction strategy in which each future time step is generated conditioned on the previously observed or predicted steps.
-In this scheme, the model takes a historical sequence, predicts the next step, and then recursively feeds this prediction back to forecast subsequent steps until the desired horizon is reached.
-The AR inference scheme provides a flexible prediction framework, where a single trained model can operate with arbitrary context lengths and prediction horizons.
-This flexibility makes it well-suited for sequential modeling tasks, as the model dynamically adapts its predictions based on evolving inputs.
-The overall scheme of the AR CSI prediction framework is depicted in Fig. \ref{fig: AR_TE_DM}.
+AR inference is a sequential prediction strategy in which each future time step is generated conditioned on previously observed or predicted steps.
+At each step, the model predicts the next CSI frame and recursively feeds this prediction back to forecast subsequent frames until the desired horizon is reached.
+This strategy provides a flexible prediction framework, where a single trained model can operate with arbitrary context lengths and prediction horizons.
+Such flexibility is particularly suitable for sequential channel modeling, as the predictor continuously adapts to the evolving CSI sequence.
+The overall AR CSI prediction framework is illustrated in Fig.~\ref{fig: AR_TE_DM}.